 Each year MBB awards several Mary Gordon Roberts Fellowships to undergraduates to support research that will contribute to their senior honors theses.
 Applicants must be juniors or first-semester seniors in an MBB track, or in the MBB secondary field if they are doing MBB-related theses.

 Funding is available for a combination of (1) research expenses and (2) either living expenses or wages/stipend.
 Awards do not fund travel home but may fund research-related travel.
-Recipients of Mary Gordon Roberts Fellowships who receive financial aid are also eligible for a Deans Summer Research Award to go toward their summer savings requirement.
+Non-stipendiary fellowships are also available; see below for details.

 Because MBB funds are limited, we urge students planning summer thesis research to pursue other funding possibilities as well, including support from the Harvard College Research Program (HCRP) and your thesis advisor or her/his laboratory/research program.
 MBB usually cannot fully fund a project but works with other funding sources like HCRP to make co-awards that will meet a project's needs.

-If you have any questions about submitting your material, feel free to email them to Shawn.
+If you have any questions about submitting your material, feel free to email them to Shawn Harriman.
 He'll be happy to answer them for you.